SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 **Option 2:** Automatic NodePort Assignment.

-With this option, you let Kubernetes automatically assign node ports.
+Let Kubernetes automatically assign node ports.
 This is simpler but gives you less control.
 It also avoids conflicts with existing NodePorts, as Kubernetes will find available ports for you.

 ```yaml
 apiVersion: pubsubplus.solace.com/v1beta1